Reading Boot Camp Overview

 Harvard Preparatory | Ivy League Education?

-We learn old school social etiquette and manners on day one, as soon as students enter the class.
-We start with students pairing up and building teams.
-We practice and model all desired behaviors even standing up for visiting dignitaries (parents or teachers), cordial teacher and student salutations, and teacher-student colloquy.
+We practice and model social etiquette, manners, cooperative learning, and academic dialogue on day one!
+We start with students learning to work cooperatively and build teams that facilitate academic and social and emotional interdependence.
+We practice and model daily all desired behaviors and outcome even standing up and greeting visiting dignitaries (parents or teachers), cordial teacher and student dialog, and teacher-student colloquy.
 Students giggle at first shaking hands and learning to greet and be greeted, but they soon feel empowered with the new found skills of manners.
-Students are looking for a place to belong, direction, guidance, structure, and purpose in life and learning cooperation, positive interdependence, social etiquette, manners, and pride in showing respect gives them a sense of honor and virtue.
-Sorry for the multisyllabic verbiage I tend to go on but we are talking old school decorum.
+Students are looking for direction, guidance, structure, and a positive purpose in life!
+Learning cooperation, positive academic interdependence, social etiquette, manners, and pride in showing executive function gives students a sense of honor and virtue.
+Sorry for the florid verbiage I tend to go on but we are talking old-school decorum.
 Students who shine and take to the cooperative learning structures, superior manners are given the job of class prefect or class models to help other students acquire the positive skill needed in school to succeed.

 Teaching student’s cooperation